greenmochi/ultimate/services/torrent/README.rst

-ultimate-torrent: a python gRPC torrent and torrent manager service
+torrent: a python gRPC torrent and torrent manager service
 ###################################################################

-ultimate-torrent is a gRPC service.
-It allows a gRPC client to add, create, and download torrents. ultimate-torrent torrent core uses the python-bindings for libtorrent.
+torrent is a gRPC service.
+It allows a gRPC client to add, create, and download torrents. torrent torrent core uses the python-bindings for libtorrent.

 .. contents::